 There are 109 journeys between London’s Tube stations that are quicker to walk

 This urban myth is only hours old, but looks set to gain currency.
 The figure is based on a blog post by Diamond Geezer from three years ago.
-Yesterday, however, researchers from the TV show QI tweeted the 'fact' to their 131,000 followers.
+Researchers from the TV show QI tweeted the 'fact' to their 131,000 followers.
 Diamond Geezer has followed up with a new post explaining how the original number is blanketed in caveats and certainly not definitive.
 It'll be interesting to see if this one grows.

 The entrance to the Savoy is the only place in the UK where vehicles must drive on the right